 Processed meats like deli cold cuts tend to be loaded with sodium and preservatives.
-But this doesn't mean that you can't enjoy your favorite turkey sandwich anymore.
+But this doesn’t mean that you can’t enjoy your favourite turkey sandwich anymore.
 Preparing your own meat at home and slicing for sandwiches is a great alternative.
 Read on for more low-sodium foods to help cut your salt intake.

 Make: Homemade soup

 Canned goods, especially soups, are packed full of sodium to help with preservation and flavour.
 Making soup at home is not only fun, but a great way to control how much salt is going into your dish.

 For more energy during the day, try these 15 best foods to boost your metabolism.

 Cheese is a common culprit for driving up daily sodium intake, but not all cheeses are the same in terms of salt content.
 Swiss cheese is actually the lowest sodium cheese and can often be substituted for other cheeses in dishes.
 Plain Greek yogurt, avocado and potato can also be great creamy substitutes in dishes calling for cheese, too.

 Can you freeze cheese?
 Yes—here’s what you need to know!

 All condiments are usually loaded with salt as a preservative and flavouring agent.
 They can really increase your overall sodium intake when eaten in large quantities, like ketchup often is.